Kitware/VTK/Documentation/docs/vtk_file_formats/vtk_legacy_file_format.md

 1.0 1.0 1.0 1.0
 ```

 The next example is a volume of dimension 3 by 4 by 6.
-Since no lookup table is defined, either the user must create one in VTK, or the default lookup table will be used.
+Since no lookup table is defined, either the user must create one in VTK or the default lookup table will be used.

 ```
 # vtk DataFile Version 2.0